DominikN/docs_new/docs/tutorials/ros-tutorials/1-ros-introduction.md

 Before you start working with ROS on ROSbot 2.0 platform, you need to connect to your device first.
 You can establish connection in two ways: using `ssh` or via remote desktop.
-For both methods you need an IP address of your CORE2- it could be found on cloud.husarion.com after clicking “more” button next to robot name.
+For both methods you need an IP address of your robot.
+You can check it using one of methods described in [ROSbot - quick start tutorial](https://husarion.com/tutorials/howtostart/rosbot---quick-start/).

 To connect by ssh type in terminal: